rknell/rebellion-rum-models/SPEC.md

 - MongoDB support only
 - No direct database operations in models
 - Models operate on JSON only
-- All models must implement toString() for debugging
-- All models must implement equality operators
-- All models must be immutable

 ### Testing Requirements
 - Focus on serialization/deserialization testing